 There is a tremendous amount of confusion among investors when it comes to technical analysis.
-Many investors are convinced that technical analysis simply does not work since they can’t seem to make a profit using it.
+Many investors are convinced that technical analysis of stock simply does not work since they can’t seem to make a profit using it.
 Other investors swear by technical analysis’s ability to accurately call market moves in advance.

 What is the truth about technical analysis?

 The truth about technical analysis is somewhere in between the two extremes above.
 Technical analysis does not predict the future with 100% accuracy.
 This is the error many investors encounter when dealing with technical analysis.
 Believing that a certain pattern or indicator can foretell the future 100% of the time is a sure way to the poorhouse in the financial markets.

 The reason this belief is so prevalent is the fact that patterns only exist in the past so looking at them makes it appear that XYZ occurred every time the pattern occurred.
 However, truth be told, the pattern itself would not exist unless the final move occurred forming the pattern.
 By this time, it is too late to act as the move has already occurred.